Innovator, Hydragas Founder

 - higher taxes paid to the fiscus, and

-Hydragas achieved 100% compliance to the Management Prescriptions for Lake Kivu Development (MPs) in its extraction plant design.
-Our full compliance is unique among the few developers working on the lake.
+Hydragas achieved 100% compliance to the 2009 Management Prescriptions for Lake Kivu Development (MPs).
+This is an industry-leading capability in our extraction plant design.
+Our full compliance is unique among its peer developers working on the lake.
 These MPs govern the technical requirements for long-term, safe use of the lake and its resources.
-We wrote them principally for the benefit of the riparian population, their safety and the environment.
+The authors wrote them principally to ensure the benefit to the comminity, to their safety and to the environment.

 By 2010, both Rwanda and the DRC parliaments recognized and adopted the 2010 version of the MPs.
 These MPs now form the authoritative basis for regulation of Lake Kivu development.

 Back in 2015 the EU contracted Philip to engage with both governments to draft the Terms of Reference.
 These ToRs were to written with a view to develop consensus on governance, technical learnings, safety and stability and the technical requirements.
 The write-up outlined and estimated the specialty teams needed, with some 6-months duration and the engagement process for the review.